PersonaPredicta/Survey_Says.../README.md

 ### Survey design
 RM is experienced with on-line survey design and implementation.
 RM piloted the survey with a dozen people.
-They accidentally omitted survey restrictions prohibiting responders from skipping required questions and submitting incomplete surveys.
-RM consciously omitted many questions regarding respondent demographics and location as not relevant to the goal of the survey.
+When setting up the survey, RM accidentally omitted restrictions prohibiting responders from skipping required questions and submitting incomplete surveys.
+RM consciously excluded many questions regarding respondent demographics and location as not relevant to the goal of the survey.

 ### Survey layout
 The online survey consists of 23 main questions, divided among free-text, Likert-scale and combined-response questions.
 Six questions were multipart (all Likert).
 In total, the survey consistent of 68 questions.
-The survey tool is included in this GitHub.
+The survey tool is included in the GitHub for this project.
 While the survey tool included numerous required questions, respondents could submit an incomplete survey.

 ### Survey output
 The survey response far exceeded expectations: 100 anticipated and 860 actual responses.
 Approximately 150 incomplete surveys were submitted, creating challenges for analysis.
+The data was output to a single Excel spreadsheet.

 ### Previous analysis
-RM requested UX experts to tabulate th
+RM requested UX experts to clean and tabulate the survey data.
+An initial statistical analysis determined that

 https://public.tableau.com/profile/sean.oslin#!/vizhome/WhoDoesResearchandHowDoTheyLearn_15693334108800/StoryDraft1

 ### Acquire
+RM made a few changes to the data before giving it to our team.
+The most important change was reducing the 28 unique job titles of survey respondents to 9 'taxo_id' titles.
+These changes were applied by grouping like titles (e.g UX designer and UX researcher) and combining titles with only a small number of respondents (e.g. enthnologist) into the 'specialist' taxo_id.
+RM broke down the preferred conference size mixed-response question to include additional categories ('no preference', 'it depends', or 'virtual').
+Our team accepted all of these changes to the raw data.

 ### Wrangle
+Data preparation included the following
+- Converting all text answers to the Likert question (e.g. always, somewhat, never) to numbers
+- For the mixed questions, the preselected choices (e.g. Yes, I was taught research at school; No, I was not taught research at school) were tabulated.
+The free text was read by the team and the responses, where possible, were rolled into the preselected choices (e.g. on-the-job learning was categorized as not learning at school).
+For the preferred conference format mixed-response question, the free-text responses that could not be assigned to one of the existing choices did fall into two distinct new catergories - 'mixed' and 'no preference' - and were coded accordingly.
+Next we created three new non-exclusive, binary variables: single-track, multi-track and unconference.
+If a respondent specified one or more one of these three options, a 1 was placed in the corresponding variable(s).
+Respondents who stated no preference left as 0.
+- The number of missing values for required questions was significant, with the number of missing values increasing as the

 ### Explore